 How do I get into it?
 Not all SCA groups have fight practices, but you can find your local group here.

 The gist: Did you try sport fencing but were told that “this is not Zorro” or that you were “telegraphing your moves?”
 Have you devoured every single Errol Flynn film?
 Are you an actress who’s trying to convince Hollywood/Broadway/Bollywood/the indie circuit that you should be given a weapon more often?
 Are you interested in dying dramatically several times on Monday and coming back for more on Tuesday?
 Would you like to learn how to fake pull hair as well as wield a sword?
 Stage fighting might be for you!

-Unless you’re going to be a fight director or a stunt actress, stage fighting tends to be a skill you aquire but don’t really pursue as a full time hobby.
+Unless you’re going to be a fight director or a stunt actress, stage fighting tends to be a skill you acquire but don’t really pursue as a full-time hobby.
 It’s well matched with Eastern martial arts, HEMA, and classical fencing.

 Side note: while researching this article I discovered Babes with Blades, which is a theater company that “uses stage combat to place women and their stories center stage”.
 If you’re in Chicago you should check them out!